co-cart/co-cart/NEXT_CHANGELOG.md

 More extensive information can be found on the [Rate Limit Guide](https://github.com/co-cart/co-cart/blob/dev/docs/rate-limit-guide.md) along with a test guide.

-### CoCart Route instead of WP-JSON

-> This is optional, disabled by default and will not be documented.
-It's more of an easter egg should you choose to find it and will not be part of the changelogs until more experimenting on this route has happened over time.

-CoCart can run under it's own route. e.g. `https://api.myawesomestore.com/cocart-api/cocart/v2/cart`

-You can filter the prefix `cocart-api` using this filter `cocart_rest_get_url_prefix` to name it whatever you want.
-For example you could use the filter to change the prefix to today in milliseconds e.g. `https://api.myawesomestore.com/1688656002096/cocart/v2/cart`

-Just a small way of hiding the use of `wp-json` or if you want to prefix `wp-json` for all other WordPress endpoints and use `cocart-api` differently from it.

 ## Improvements and Tweaks

 - Fetch total count of all carts in session once when displaying the status under "WooCommerce -> Status".